agarwalvipin/open_cfa/LOS/FRA/Reading 28.md

   * **Convertible Preferred Stock:** If dilutive, the preferred dividends are added back to the numerator, and the number of common shares that would be issued upon conversion is added to the denominator.
   * **Convertible Debt:** If dilutive, the after-tax interest expense on the debt is added back to the numerator, and the number of common shares that would be issued upon conversion is added to the denominator.
-  * [cite\_start]**Stock Options and Warrants:** The **treasury stock method** is used[cite: 3954].
+  * [cite\_start]**Stock Options and Warrants:** The **treasury stock method** is used.
 This method assumes that the proceeds from the exercise of options are used to repurchase shares at the average market price.
 The net increase in shares is added to the denominator.

-[cite\_start]**Antidilutive Securities:** A security is antidilutive if its inclusion in the diluted EPS calculation would *increase* EPS[cite: 3925].
+[cite\_start]**Antidilutive Securities:** A security is antidilutive if its inclusion in the diluted EPS calculation would *increase* EPS.
 Antidilutive securities are *not* included in the calculation of diluted EPS.

 ### **Implications for Financial Analysis & Exam Tips**